 - Cold Fusion: Fire from Water: Through this movie you can learn about the potential of this source of energy.

-- Uncertainty Principle: This short film will fill you in on quantum mechanics and Einstein’s surprising dislike for the subject.
+- What is the Heisenberg Uncertainty Principle? – Chad Orzel: This short film will fill you in on quantum mechanics and Einstein’s surprising dislike for the subject.